HanntoHAN/PRTest/.github/ISSUE_TEMPLATE/BUG.md

 ---
-title: BUG
+name: BUG
-description:  Template of the Bug
+about:  Template of the Bug
 author: juhan.zhang@hannto.com
 categories: ISSUE
 ---